subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 For the purpose of this tutorial, we are going to hardcode the information of the contract itself, including the total supply, the token name, and symbol.
 While this information can actually be sourced by accessing the state of the contract on-chain, this would have added complexity to the project.
 To isolate this part of our codebase, and potentially make it easier to improve it in the future, let's create a file named `src/contract.ts`, which will contain:

 * The chain node endpoint (necessary for accessing the contract state).
-If you don't have access to a private Ethereum node endpoint, you can search for a public one [here](https://ethereumnodes.com/), be sure to use a WebSocket endpoint.
+If you don't have access to a private Ethereum node endpoint, you can search for a public one [here](https://ethereumnodes.com/)
 * The contract's address (`0xac5c7493036de60e63eb81c5e9a440b42f47ebf5`)
 * A singleton instance of the `Contract` model, abstracting the database
 * A function that will create and save an instance of `Contract` on the database, if one does not exist already.
 This is where the hardcoded values will go, for now.